Ireland’s Toll Roads

 How Long Do I Have To Pay Tolls?

 No matter whether you’re using the M50 and have to pay online or over the phone, or you have used another toll road and not paid at a plaza, you have 24 hours to make a payment.
-If you fail to do this, a penalty charge of €3.00 will be added to what you owe.
-After 14 days, an additional late fee of €42 will be applied, while a €105 fine will be added if you fail to pay after 56 days.
-This means you could end up owing €148 for forgetting or refusing to pay a simple €1-6 toll change.
-After this, legal proceedings may be initiated if you still haven’t cleared your balance.
+If you fail to do this, a penalty charge of €4.00 will be added to what you owe.
+After 14 days, an additional late fee of €51 will be applied, while a €105 fine will be added if you fail to pay after 56 days.
+After 72 days, a further penalty of €128.00 will be charged.
+If penalties are not settled, legal proceedings may be initiated.